poshandcirc/wmata-project/readme.md

 This will return information about the trains scheduled to arrive in the station

 The results of both of these is the raw result from the [API queries](https://developer.wmata.com/docs/services/547636a6f9182302184cda78/operations/547636a6f918230da855363f).

+## Important Note:

+If you would like to make your own project and only use the exposed API rather than build this within the provided lumen project, that's totally okay!

+The goal here is to see your code.
+If you'd prefer to make this project within the Vue or React CLI, for example, go for it!